craigsapp/ratioscore/doc/drums/index.md

 ---

 One or more `**drum` spines in a Ratioscore will be converted into drum tracks.
-Drum notes are General MIDI key numbers for drum, ranging from 35 to 81.
+Drum notes are General MIDI key numbers ranging from 35 to 81.

 {% include ratioscore.html id="drum-example" %}